holochain/docs-pages/src/concepts/7_validation.md

 * Validation supports intrinsic data integrity, which upholds the security of a Holochain app.
 * Validation rules can cover an agent's entry into an application, the shape and content of data, rules for interaction, and write permissions.
 * The result of a validation function is a clear yes/no result.
 It proves whether the author has hacked their software to produce invalid entries.
-* If the validity of an entry depends on existing entries, existing validation results on that data can speed up the process.
+* If the validity of an entry depends on existing entries, you can generally trust in the existing validation results on those dependencies rather than revalidating them.
 * An author validates their own entries before committing them to their source chain or publishing them to the DHT.
 * All public entries on the DHT are subject to third-party validation before they're stored.
 This validation uses the same rules that the author used at the time of commit.
 * Validation rules are functions that analyze the content of an entry and return either a success or error message.